Kyrgyzstan fears losing economic crown jewels if it delays China debt repayments

 Highlighting the political sensitivity of Kyrgyzstan’s debt burden, politician Ravshan Jeenbekov told journalists on July 2 that he had been detained and interrogated by police after claiming on social media that the government plans to raise the country’s external debt by $1.3bn.
 Japarov later denied Jeenbekov’s claims.

 At the beginning of July, Japarov commented on the country’s huge foreign debt.
-“This year we have to repay the external debt of $289bn.
-Next year we will pay the debt of $291bn.
+“This year we have to repay the external debt of $289mn.
+Next year we will pay the debt of $291mn.
 Thus, over the next 10 years, we will repay debts accumulated over 30 years.
 If we don’t pay it, we will lose our statehood.
 We took credits and stole half of them.
 I don’t think that anyone has ever said that we were facing the threat of losing our statehood,” Japarov said.

 Chinese investments in the region have often met criticism for facilitating corruption in countries where it is endemic.
 Think-tank the Center for International Private Enterprise (CIPE) has warned that small states and transition economies (such as Kyrgyzstan) are particularly vulnerable to ‘corrosive capital’, defined as international financing to countries that lacks transparency, accountability and market orientation.
 Some of the BRI projects, according to CIPE, fall into that category.